oconnor0/BeaconRoad/Book/333-Warrior.md

     - **Stalwart.**
         - You cannot be *Pushed* or *Slammed*.
 Gain +1 **Iron**.
     - **Vigorous.**
-        - Healing treatment rolls on you gain Edge.
+        - Healing treatment rolls on you gain +1 Tier.
 Increase your Recovery by *3 + TIER*.
 - Select one of the below starting items:
     - `[ ]-[ ]-[ ]` Well-made chain or scale armor (Medium Armor, 4 Soak Boxes, -10 damage/box).
     - `[ ]` Well-made heavy shield (Heavy Shield, 4 Soak Boxes, -10 damage/box).